winterland1989/Action.js/README.md

 ```

-That's all core functions of `Action` is going to give you, thank you for reading, how long does it you? hope you enjoy my solution :)
+That's all core functions of `Action` is going to give you, thank you for reading, how long does it take you? hope you enjoy my solution :)

-+ Check [API doc](https://github.com/winterland1989/Action.js/wiki/API-document) for interesting things like `Action.parallel`, `Action.race`, `Action.sequence` and `Action.retry`
++ Check [API doc](https://github.com/winterland1989/Action.js/wiki/API-document) for interesting things like `Action.parallel`, `Action.race`, `Action.sequence` and `Action.retry`.

 + Read [Difference from Promise](https://github.com/winterland1989/Action.js/wiki/Difference-from-Promise) to get a deeper understanding.